Assist (ice hockey)

 In ice hockey, an assist is attributed to up to two players of the scoring team who shot, passed or deflected the puck towards the scoring teammate, or touched it in any other way which enabled the goal, meaning that they were "assisting" in the goal.
 There can be a maximum of two assists per goal.
 The assists will be awarded in the order of play, with the last player to pass the puck to the goal scorer getting the primary assist and the player who passed it to the primary assister getting the secondary assist.
 Players who gain an assist will get one point added to their player statistics.
+When a player scores a goal or is awarded a primary or secondary assist, they will be given a point.
+The leader of total points throughout an NHL season will be awarded the Art Ross trophy.

 Despite the use of the terms "primary assist" and "secondary assist", neither is worth more than the other, and neither is worth more or less than a goal.
+An assist is awarded to the player or players (maximum of two) who touched the puck prior to the goal, provided no defender plays or possesses the puck in between.
 Assists and goals are added together on a player's scoresheet to display that player's total points.